jdbcode/tutorial-test/index.md

 with a custom interface to make a simple [Earth Engine App](https://developers.google.com/earth-engine/apps) that charts an NDVI time series for a user-drawn geometry.
-The app provides options for drawing a rectangle, polygon, or pin.
+The app provides options for drawing a rectangle, polygon, or point.
 It listens for when a user draws a geometry and displays a chart of mean NDVI for pixels intersecting the drawn geometry.

 ![](app-img.jpg)<br>
-_Figure 1.
-Depiction of the Earth Engine App resulting from this tutorial.
+_The Earth Engine App resulting from this tutorial.
 Shown is an NDVI time series chart for the drawn polygon around Carmel Valley, California._